 DCU Quality Promotion Committee selected the theme of 'Transitioning AI from a Threat to a Tool: Empowering and Supporting a 21st Century University' as the theme for the 2024 call.
-The call led to 19 applications across a number of schools and professional units and 11 projects have been approved for funding to run these initiatives in 2024.
+The call led to 19 applications across a number of schools and professional units and 11 projects were approved for funding.
+The funded initiaives were presented at the inagurial QuID showcase event in late 2024.
+Further information on the projects can be viewed on the QuID website.